-NGO’s are working on humanitarian grounds and on the motto ‘to live and to let others live’.
-These organizations are extending their support to improve standards of living prospects of people especially those in needs.
-NGO’s are toiling hard to make our unequal world a better place.
+NGOs are working on humanitarian grounds and on the motto ‘to live and to let others live’.
+These organizations are extending their support to improve the standards of living prospects of people especially those in need.
+NGOs are toiling hard to make our unequal world a better place.

-Though Australia is one of the wealthiest and developed countries of our world where as poverty is a hidden crisis for many residents.
+Though Australia is one of the wealthiest and most developed countries of the world whereas poverty is a hidden crisis for many residents.
 According to reports published by The Borgen Project, child poverty is a terrible issue in Australia.

 1 – Transparent Hands